pingxuan-hlju/MMDMA/README.md

 - **/data**: Contains the dataset used in our method.
 - **/code**: Contains the code implementation of MMDMA algorithm.
 - **dataloader.py**: Processes the drug and microbial similarities, associations, embeddings, and adjacency matrices.
-- **sim.py**: Calculates the drug attribute similarities based on heat kernel.
+- **sim.py**: Calculates the drug attribute similarity based on the heat kernel and the microbe similarity based on the Gaussian kernel.
 - **model.py**: Defines the model.
 - **main.py**: Trains the model.
 - **tools.py**: Contains the early stopping function.